mailerlite/laravel-elasticsearch/README.md

 composer require cviebrock/laravel-elasticsearch
 ```

-If you are using ElasticSearch version 5, then use version 2 of this package:
+If you are using ElasticSearch version 5, then install version 2 of this package:

 ```sh
 composer require cviebrock/laravel-elasticsearch:^2